-CUPE's recent membership survey shows that women and racialized CUPE members are more likely to be precariously employed.
-It also shows that the percentage of racialized or Aboriginal CUPE members is less than the national average.
-Fifteen per cent of our members are racialized, less than the national average of 19 per cent, and 3.4 per cent are Aboriginal, less than the national average of 4.3 per cent.
+CUPE's 2014 membership survey shows that women and racialized CUPE members are more likely to be precariously employed than other members.
+It also shows that, relative to the national population, the percentage of racialized or Indigenous CUPE members is less than the national average.
+Fifteen per cent of our members are racialized, less than the national average of 19 per cent, and 3.4 per cent are Indigenous, less than the national average of 4.3 per cent.